 In-Season Hockey Training

-From a hockey performance coach’s perspective, when we are talking about in-season program design we are primarily periodizing it in order to maintain and build upon the same physical qualities we gained in the offseason.
+From a hockey performance coach’s perspective, when talking about in-season program design, we are primarily periodizing it in order to maintain and build upon the same physical qualities we gained in the off-season.

 More specifically, we are talking about maintaining and/or improving upon your: